-If you have recently joined Coop Energy or had a prepayment meter fitted you will need to activate your key or card by first inserting it into your meter.
-Once this is done you are ready to top up.
-Before you use a new payment device please ensure that you run down all the credit on your meter before inserting your new card/key, otherwise any credit left on your meter will be lost
+If you’ve recently joined Co-op Energy, or had a prepayment meter fitted, you will need to activate your key/card by first inserting it into your meter.
+Once this is done you’re ready to top up.
+Before you use a new payment device please ensure that you run down all the credit on your meter before inserting your new key/card, otherwise any credit left on your meter will be lost.

-If you have recently moved into your property and have not already contacted us please do so as we need to send you a key/card which has the correct settings on it.
+If you’ve recently moved into your property and have not already contacted us, please do so as we need to send you a key/card that has the correct settings on it.
 Any payment device left in your property from the previous occupant will not have the correct details on it and using this may result in you paying more than you should for your energy.

 Step 2 - How to top up

 You can top up in cash any amount up to £49 per transaction, per fuel.
-Your meter can hold a maximum value of £249 (gas) and £255 (elec).
-You should only ever top up your meter using the key/card that was supplied to you by us.
+Your meter can hold a maximum value of £249 (gas) and £255 (electricity).
+You should only ever top up your meter using the key/card that was supplied to you by Co-op Energy.
 This is important as it ensures that all of the correct settings are on your meter and that your payments reach us.

 Step 3 - Adding credit to my meter

-Once you have topped up your gas card simply insert it into the meter and press the Red Button (A) to transfer your credit to your meter
+- Gas - Once you’ve topped up your gas card simply insert it into the meter and press the Red Button (A) to transfer your credit to your meter

-Once you have topped up your electricity key just insert it into the meter and wait for 5 seconds.
-Your credit will automatically transfer.
+- Electricity - Once you’ve topped up your electricity key, just insert it into the meter and wait for 5 seconds.
+Your credit will automatically transfer

 Help with your Prepayment meter